Gexkill/sweng2/TP/src/index.md

 * DD: Design Document.
 * ITPD: Integration Test Plan Document.
 * Stub: some codes emulating other functionalities or data, eventually using fake data.
 * Drivers: drivers are like stubs with the difference that they are not used to be called by the component actually tested, but they are used to call themselves specific functions of the component actually tested.
-In this document the word driver is also used to design the "driver component" of our component.
+In this document the word driver is also used to design the "driver component" of our application.
 The distinction between the two should easily be done by the lector thanks to the context.
 * Mocks: stubs with the possibility of verifying whether or not a specific method of this mock has called a specific number of times.
 Mocks are therefore slightly more complex stubs.
 * Unit test: the most famous way to perform tests via assertions.
 * Bottom-up: Bottom-up is a strategy of information processing.
 It is used in many different fields such as software or scientific theories.
-Regarding integration testing the bottom-up strategy consists in the integration of low level modules first and the integration of higher level modules after.
+Regarding integration testing, the bottom-up strategy consists in the integration of low level modules first and the integration of higher level modules after.
 * Top-down: Top-down is a strategy of information processing.
-Regarding integration testing the top-down strategy consists in the integration of high level modules first and the integration of low level modules after.
+Regarding integration testing, the top-down strategy consists in the integration of high level modules first and the integration of lower level modules after.
 It is the opposite of bottom-up.
 * Big-bang: Big-bang is a non-incremental integration strategy where all the components are integrated at once, right after they are all unit-tested.
 * jMeter: Java GUI program to measure the performance of a web server, it is developed by apache.
 * apache: open source software company.